frkim/ApplicationAssessment/README.md

-# The Pragmatic checklist to assess an application
+# The Pragmatic Checklist to Assess an Application

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-When you plan to modernize an application, there are several questions to ask yourself/your customer to apprehend when the modernization would bring value.
+When you plan to modernize an application, there are several questions to ask yourself/your customer before starting the project.

 This is a draft of potential questions you should take into consideration when doing an assessment.